chunkitmax/node-futu-api/README.md

 ```
 However, this module generates files from those proto files even there are mistakes.

 ⚠️ Protocol Name to Id table is from [Futu-Api-Doc](https://futunnopen.github.io/futu-api-doc/protocol/intro.html) .
-Some protocols have some protobuf files are on official [py-futu-api repo](https://github.com/FutunnOpen/py-futu-api) but not available on the table.
-You may extend the lookup table by yourselves(See the followiing example).
+Some protocols have some protobuf files on official [py-futu-api repo](https://github.com/FutunnOpen/py-futu-api) but hidden on the table.
+You may extend the lookup table by yourselves (See the followiing example).

 ### Usage example:
 ```typescript